The drop snatch is an exercise that trains strength, aggression, balance, timing and confidence for receiving the snatch.

-Because there is no upward drive on the bar preceding the downward punch of the body, drop snatch weights will be limited relative to the snatch balance, but with quick and aggressive lifters, may still be significant.
+Because there is no upward drive on the bar preceding the downward punch of the body, drop snatch weights will be limited relative to the snatch balance or heaving snatch balance, but with quick and aggressive lifters, may still be significant.
 If you maintain the hook grip when you turn the snatch over, use the hook grip in the drop snatch.

 The drop snatch is a good choice of exercises to develop speed and aggression in the final part of the snatch turnover, to develop precision in bar and foot placement and posture in the snatch turnover, and to develop strength and confidence in the receiving position of the snatch.
 It’s more appropriate than the snatch balance if speed and timing is more of the focus over loading.

 The drop snatch can be used as a technique primer before snatch training sessions or as a light technique exercise any time, but most often will be used as a fairly heavily loaded training exercise after snatches or on days between primary snatch training sessions.
 Use sets of 1-3 reps, usually from 40-70% of the lifter’s best snatch.
 Because there is no upward leg drive before the push under the bar, weights will be limited relative to the snatch balance and heaving snatch balance.

 Drop snatches with the feet planted on the floor in the receiving position rather than being lifted and relocated can be used for athletes who have trouble consistently moving their feet correctly or who need a simpler introduction to the exercise.
 The drop snatch is one of 4 snatch balance exercises: pressing snatch balance, drop snatch, heaving snatch balance and snatch balance.